andreitoma8/learn-EVM/README.md

 OpCodes are 8-bit values that represent operations that can be performed on the EVM.
 They each have a specific gas cost and can be used to perform a specific operation.

 **[See a complete list of EVM Opcodes here](https://github.com/andreitoma8/learn-EVM/blob/master/EVM-Opcodes.md)**, where I explain each one of them, with examples of how they interact with the stack, memory and storage.

+## Smart Contract Calls:

+-   `CALL`: Low-level call that allows to call any smart contract and pass any amount of gas and any number of arguments, executing the called smart contract's code.
+-   `DELEGATECALL`: Low-level call that is similar to `CALL`, executing the called smart contract's code, but with the context of the calling smart contract.
+This means that the logic of the called smart contract is executed, but the storage, balance and address of the calling smart contract is used.
+-   `STATICCALL`: Low-level call that is similar to `CALL`, but it is read-only, meaning that it cannot modify the state of the blockchain.
+If any modification is attempted, the transaction will revert.

 # Creating a Contract with Bytecode and Deploying it to the Blockchain